innesbre/innesbre.github.io/test.md

 # Beyond academia, who am I?

-I am the captain of Team Innes - we ride every year in the Ride to Conquer Cancer in memory of my dad.
+I co-captain Team Innes - we ride every year in the Ride to Conquer Cancer in memory of my dad.
 To date, we have raised over $2M for the Princess Margaret Cancer Centre.

 <div class="row">
   <div class="column">